chatka-puchatka/chatka-puchatka.github.io/_posts/2025-07-15-czakroterapia.markdown

 layout: post
 title:  "The Travelog Theme"
 date:   2014-08-12 17:39:55
-categories: auckland, new-zealand
+categories: relaks, gongi, noclegi
-location: Auckland, New Zealand
+location: Wach, Polska
-tags: auckland new-zealand
+tags: relaks gongi noclegi
 ---

 Travelog is a theme for Jekyll that is both elegant and downright simple.